joelhooks/joelhooks-com/source/_posts/2013-08-18-configuring-dependency-injection-in-angularjs.markdown

 Using a `factory` provides additional flexibility.
-By providing a factory function over a straight constructor, you are provided with the opportunity to do some work prior to the returning the object.
-You are also in charge of creating the instance that you want returned, unlike `service`, which creates the instance for you the constructor function you provide.
+By providing a factory function over a straight constructor, you are provided with the opportunity to do some work prior to returning the object.
+You are also in charge of creating the instance that you want returned, unlike `service`, which creates the instance for the constructor function you provide.

 The above example is obviously not doing anything interesting, but when you need to do some work prior to resolving a